 For example, several years ago I noticed that I often felt like I couldn’t get any time for myself.
 I woke up each day and was sucked into email and handling issues for clients.
 By the end of the day, I had nothing left for me.
 This pattern kept repeating, and I felt resentful of clients for “taking advantage” of me.
 But it was really in my control.

 I made a change in my schedule, creating a rule to put myself first.
-Ever since, I go to the gym and do my morning rituals before I check email.
+Ever since I resolved to make that change, I go to the gym and do my morning rituals before I check email.
 I say yes to myself to create time for my best work, and I approach my business with more intention.
 That helps me feel better.

 (2) To Serve Your Awakening